Introduction

 34 Now the rest of the acts of Jehu and all that he did and all his might, are they not written in the Book of the Chronicles of the Kings of Israel?
 35 And Jehu slept with his fathers, and they buried him in Samaria.
 And Jehoahaz his son became king in his place.
 36 Now the time which Jehu reigned over Israel in Samaria [was] twenty-eight years.

 These verses are the end of the description of Jehu’s life.
-He has accomplished much and has been mighty.
-What all this has been, has been recorded by others.
-What is important to us is described in the two chapters we have just considered.
+He had accomplished much and has been mighty.
+All this history has been recorded by others.
+What is important to us was described in the two chapters we have just considered.
 It concerns the extermination of the house of Ahab and the religion associated with that house.
-Then his time is over and he dies.
-He is buried in Samaria, the place he coveted for the exercise of his power.
+Then Jehu’s time was over and he dies.
+He was buried in Samaria, the place he coveted for the exercise of his power.
 According to the promise of God, he is succeeded by his son Jehoahaz.

-The duration of his government is given right at the very end of his life.
-Usually this happens already at the beginning of the reign of a king.
+The length of his rule is given right at the very end of his life.
+Usually this is recorded at the beginning of the reign of each king.
 This may have something to do with the fact that his accession to the throne is not clearly mentioned anywhere in his history.